vimal-verma/ludo/README.md

 # Ludo Game Application

 This project is a fully-featured digital version of the classic board game Ludo, built with React.
-It supports 2-4 players, including challenging AI opponents, and implements the complete ruleset with a modern, interactive UI.
+It supports 2-4 players, including challenging AI opponents, and implements a complete ruleset with a modern, interactive UI and fluid animations.

 ## Features

 - **Dynamic Player Setup**: Configure games for 2, 3, or 4 players.
 - **Human & AI Players**: Each player can be set as 'Human' or 'AI'.
 - **Custom Player Names**: Assign custom names to each player for a personalized experience.
+- **Advanced AI**: The AI uses a sophisticated scoring system to make intelligent decisions, weighing risks and rewards for actions like capturing, moving to safety, getting pieces home, and blocking opponents.
 - **Interactive UI & UX**:
   - Dice controls are intuitively placed within each active player's base area.
   - Smooth, step-by-step piece animations provide clear visual feedback on every move.
   - Sound effects for key events like dice rolls, piece movement, captures, and winning.
   - Visual indicators for movable pieces, the last-moved piece, and safe zones.
+- **Multi-Winner Gameplay**: The game doesn't end when the first player wins.
+It continues until 2nd, 3rd, and 4th place are decided, keeping all players engaged.
 - **Complete Ludo Ruleset**:
   - Dice rolling and piece movement.
   - Capturing opponent pieces.
   - Safe zones (starred squares) where pieces cannot be captured.
-  - Blockades (two of a player's pieces on the same square) to block opponents.
+  - Blockades (two of a player's pieces on the same square) prevent opponents from landing on that square, but do not block them from passing over.
   - Exact roll required to move a piece into the home triangle.
   - Win condition detection when a player gets all four pieces home.
-- **Strategic AI**: The AI uses a sophisticated scoring system to make intelligent decisions about which piece to move, weighing options like capturing, moving home, and forming blockades.

 ## Project Structure